ml4sts/open-humanities/episodes/03-hello-open-source.md

 ## Creating a new repository

+A repository can be thought of in many ways, you can think of it as a big folder that holds all the files of your project, or like a vessel that contains all the data and meta-data of your project.
+Overall a repository is an entity that represents one full project.

 To create a new repo login to your GitHub account.
 At the top, right corner click on the `+` sign and choose `New repository`

 ![](fig\gh_new-repo.png){alt="GitHub create a new repo button"}